KylahRC/PROG6221_POE_ChatBot_ST10435066/README.md

 3) Hit "Enter" using keyboard
 4) Type "1" for option 1 (Ask a question) using keyboard
 5) Hit "Enter" using keyboard
-6) Type "keywords" using keyboard to access a list of keywords you are able to input
+6) Type "list" using keyboard to access a list of keywords you are able to input
 7) Hit "Enter" using keyboard
 8) Look over list and type using keyboard the keyword you wish to learn more about
 9) Hit "Enter" using keyboard
-10) Once the response is given, you may type another keyword or quit the program by typing "quit" using keyboard
+10) Once the response is given, you will be asked the following "1.
+Yes, explain in detail" (See Path 1)
+    "2.
+Can I have another tip?"
+(See Path 2)
+    "3.
+No, move to a new topic" (See Path 3)
+    "4.
+Exit to main menu" (See Path 4)

+Path 1: If you type "1" using the keyboard and hit "Enter":
+1) You will recieve a detailed explanation of your chosen topic
+2) CyberCat will then ask you how you feel about the topic
+3) Please type one word to decribe how you feel using your keyboard
+4) Hit "Enter" using your keyboard
+5) CyberCat will validate your feelings
+6) You will be prompted to select from 2 options:
+        "1.
+Show me a list of follow ups"
+        "2.
+No, Move to a new topic"
+7) If you type

 To pet the cat:
 1) Launch program